 “The 12 regional reserve banks are not government institutions, but corporations nominally ‘owned’ by member commercial banks.”
 [Federal Reserve Bank of Chicago, p, 27, “Modern Money Mechanics”] “The Federal Reserve Board and the Federal Reserve Banks are private Corporations.”
 [June 10, 1932, Congressional Record, p.
 12595] “Examining the organization and function of the Federal Reserve Banks… we conclude that the Reserve Banks are not federal instrumentalities… but are independent, privately owned and locally controlled corporations.”
 [Lewis vs. United States, 680F.
 2d 1239, 9th Circuit, 1982]

-First Board of Governors of the Federal Reserve: Paul M. Warburg [Warburg set policy for the board; Pres.
-Federal Advisory Council until 1927; Paul Warburg’s brother-in-law Jacob Schiff led Kuhn-Loeb & Co, was Director of Wells Fargo Bank and National City Bank of New York [Rockefeller] and Associate at EH Harriman Company]; George Skelton Williams; W.P.G.
-Harding (Director, War Finance Corp); Adolph C. Miller; Charles Sumner Hamlin (Asst.
-Secretary Treasury); William G. McAdoo (President Wilson’s son-in-law.); Frederic A. Delano (Franklin Delano Roosevelt’s uncle, Brookings Institution, Carnegie Endowment Trustee, Rockefeller man).
+First Board of Governors of the Federal Reserve: Paul M. Warburg was President of the Federal Advisory Council until 1927 and set policy for the Board (his brother-in-law was Jacob Schiff of Kuhn-Loeb & Co, Director Wells Fargo Bank, National City Bank of New York, Associate EH Harriman Company); George Skelton Williams; W.P.G.
+Harding (Director War Finance Corporation); Adolph C. Miller; Charles Sumner Hamlin (Asst.
+Secretary Treasury); William G. McAdoo (President Wilson’s son-in-law.); and Rockefeller man Frederic A. Delano (Franklin Delano Roosevelt’s uncle, Brookings Institution, Carnegie Endowment Trustee).

 UBS WARBURG: Union Bank of Switzerland and Swiss Bank Corp [SBC] were predecessors of UBS [Warburg]; UBS merged with SBC; Crédit Suisse was integrated into SBC Warburg Division [renamed SBC Warburg Dillon Read]; SG Warburg & Co merged into Swiss Bank Corp .
 EM Warburg & Co is now Warburg Pincus [Timothy Geithner, former U.S. Treasury Secretary, is now President of Warburg Pincus]; UBS owns Warburg Pincus Asset Mngmnt Div.